NethServer/docs/administrator-manual/en/web_proxy.rst

 .. note:: There is no need to install any certificate into the clients, just enabling the SSL proxy is enough.
+.. note:: If the web proxy is enabled on the blue network this allows you to reach the green devices via the http or https protocols.
+   If you want to avoid this behavior, simply create a bypass by destination by entering the CIDR of the green network as explained below.

 Bypass
 ======